Reverse Osmosis Installation Guide

 The following installation details are given as general information only.
 Please consult the owner’s manual and manufacturer's installation instructions for your specific make and model.

-How to Install an Under Counter Standard Reverse Osmosis System
+How to Install an Under-Sink Reverse Osmosis Drinking Water Systems

 Your new reverse osmosis drinking water system processes, stores and dispenses water.
 It operates on normal home water pressure between 40 – 65 psi.
 The inlet water pressure, the water temperature and the amount of TDS (total dissolved solids) affect the efficiency of the reverse osmosis system.